 The Redwood Falls Police Department is housed in the Redwood County Law Enforcement Center (LEC).
 The LEC is also the home of the Redwood County Sheriff’s Office, Redwood County Jail/Dispatch Center, the Redwood County Emergency Manager and the Minnesota State Patrol.
 In 2014, a renovation to the LEC was completed.
 The previous LEC had been built in 1983 as an add-on to the original Redwood County Sheriff’s Office which had been built in the late 1800’s.

-The Body Worn Camera Policy draft will be considered by Police Commission and City Council.
+The Body Worn Camera Policy was approved by the Police Commission and City Council.

 Download a copy here: